t3946/box-dust/readme.md

 # Registration/authorisation
 If you register through email and password then you must confirm your account before use it.
 Not confirmed accounts will be deleted after one day.

+Dto validation objects good for development more and prevent database errors.
+Client get errors either before form send or after form send and data is valid but controller declined their by third-side cause (then I write explicitly req.send(errors: {email: "already registered"}) -- email is ok but after check db I got that it can't to use).

+# !
+Not confirmed account can't be logged in